LGBTQ history of the Olympic and Paralympic Games: 2014–present

-Since 2014, the Winter Olympics have been exclusively held in nations with no anti-discrimination protections for LGBT+ people: Russia, South Korea, and China.
-Particularly in anticipation of the Russia-hosted Sochi 2014 Games, there has been defiance, with athletes and representatives from nations with LGBT+ protections openly protesting Russia's laws, and using rhetoric to promote their pro-LGBT+ stance.
-Between 2011 and 2014 in the United States, sporting culture saw a pro-LGBT+ stance become aligned with a pro-Western values, and thus pro-American, position when set in contrast to Russia, with sponsors aligning themselves with this stance for the Olympics and maintaining it within the regular sporting calendar afterwards.
+Between 2014 and 2022, the Winter Olympics were exclusively held in nations with no anti-discrimination protections for LGBTQ+ people: Russia, South Korea, and China.
+Particularly in anticipation of the Russia-hosted Sochi 2014 Games, there was defiance, with athletes and representatives from nations with LGBTQ+ protections openly protesting Russia's laws, and using rhetoric to promote their pro-LGBT+ stance.
+Between 2011 and 2014 in the United States, sporting culture saw a pro-LGBTQ+ stance become aligned with a pro-Western values, and thus pro-American, position when set in contrast to Russia, with sponsors aligning themselves with this stance for the Olympics and maintaining it within the regular sporting calendar afterwards.
 In the face of Western-aligned Olympic committees being called to boycott, Belle Brockhoff, who had chosen to come out ahead of competing in Sochi, was said to exemplify the feeling of many athletes in saying: "After I compete, I'm willing to rip on [Putin's] ass.
 I'm not happy and there's a bunch of other Olympians who are not happy either."
 The sentiment was seen as athletes wanting to compete and to then make statements while in Russia.

 Sixteen out athletes — twelve women and four men — participated in the 2018 Winter Olympics in Pyeongchang, South Korea.
 It marked the first time in the history of the Winter Olympics that male athletes competed who were openly gay; Canadian figure skater Eric Radford became the first out gay male athlete ever to win a Winter Olympic gold medal, while figure skater Adam Rippon became the first American out gay male athlete ever to win a Winter Olympic medal, both in Team Figure Skating.
 Radford later also won Bronze in Pairs Figure Skating.
 A fifth male athlete, Guillaume Cizeron, came out after the event.

-According to Outsports, at least 36 publicly out LGBTQ athletes competed in the 2022 Winter Olympics in Beijing.
+According to Outsports, at least 36 publicly out LGBTQ+ athletes competed in the 2022 Winter Olympics in Beijing.
 Timothy LeDuc of the United States became the first openly non-binary athlete to compete in a Winter Olympics.

+While Italy, host nation of the 2026 Winter Olympics, was not considered hostile to LGBTQ+ people, it was reported to, like the United States by this point, be "going backwards" in regards to LGBTQ+ rights and protections.
+The 2026 Pride House, and out athletes, spoke of the importance of using its presence to advocate for such rights.